09-Jul-2010, Pune, India

 I wish I have enough spare organs that I can donate!

-I wish I can transform my blood group to one of those rarest groups whenever needed!
+I wish I can transform my blood group into one of those rarest groups whenever needed!

 I wish we can buy Blood of any group in the corner medical store, I wish medical science advances to such an extent